EventSaucePHP/EventSauce/docs/docs/core-concepts.md

 based on your requirements.
 The `MessageRepository`, which is used to persist and retrieve events, and a `MessageDispatcher`, which allows you to broadcast events to `Consumer`s.
-The core library ships with a `SynchronousMessageDispatcher`, so you don't even _need_ to have a queue in order.
+The core library ships with a `SynchronousMessageDispatcher`, so having a queueing system is not an immediate requirement.

 Which `MessageRepository` or `MessageDispatcher` you use it totally up to you.
 There are benefits (and downsides) to each queueing mechanism and message repository.
 Because